Xuyun: Later life

 The petition was approved.
-He then represented the Association in receiving three gifts from a Buddhist delegation from Sri Lanka.
-Hsu Yun also responded to the invitation of Dharma Master Nan T'ung (Penetration to the South) to head another Dharma assembly at Lang Shan (Wolf Mountain) Monastery, where several thousand people from all over took refuge in Triple Gems.
-He returned to Shanghai in the third lunar month, and the next month received a telegram from Peking requesting his presence in the Capital.
-Hsu Yun arrived and stayed at Kuang Chi (Extensive Aid) Monastery (Guangji Temple (Beijing)).
+Xuyun then represented the Association in receiving three gifts from a Buddhist delegation from Sri Lanka.
+He also responded to the invitation of Dharma Master Nan Tong to head another Dharma assembly at Lang Shan Monastery, where several thousand people from all over took refuge in Triple Gems.
+He returned to Shanghai in the third lunar month, and the next month received a telegram from Beijing requesting his presence in the capital.
+After arriving, he stayed at Guangji Monastery.
 Representatives of various Buddhist groups also were present, and the Chinese Buddhist Association was officially inaugurated.
 After a plenary meeting in which important policies were decided, some monks suggested to him some changes to precepts and rules.
 Xuyun then scolded them and wrote an essay about the manifestation of the Dharma Ending Age.

 Death

-Xuyun became ill in the summer of 1959 and died in October 13 of the same year.
+Xuyun became ill in the summer of 1959 and died on 13 October of the same year.

 Significance

 In 1953, the Chinese Buddhist Association was established at a meeting with 121 delegates in Beijing.
-The meeting also elected a chairman, 4 honorary chairmen, 7 vice-chairmen, a secretary general, 3 deputy secretaries-general, 18 members of a standing committee, and 93 directors.
-The 4 elected honorary chairmen were the Dalai Lama, the Panchen Lama, the Grand Lama of Inner Mongolia, and Xuyun himself.
+The meeting also elected a chairman, four honorary chairmen, seven vice-chairmen, a secretary general, three deputy secretaries-general, eighteen members of a standing committee, and ninety-three directors.
+The four elected honorary chairmen were the Dalai Lama, the Panchen Lama, the Grand Lama of Inner Mongolia, and Xuyun himself.